selketjah/selketjah.github.io/_posts/work_in_progress/2019-10-12-what-is-a-decision.md

 ### Alternatives

-To start with, the concept of `multiple things are available for the same thing`.
-Whether it is called an `options`, a `possibilities` or an `alternatives`, they all try to express the same concept:
+To start with, the concept of `multiple things you can select from are available for the same decision`.
+Whether it is called an `option`, a `possibility` or an `alternative`, they all try to express the same concept:

 a path that will lead to a different outcome.
 Or to use the definition of the textbook: